tidev/titanium-socketio/README.md

 ## Requirements

 - [x] Titanium SDK 7.0.0+
-- [x] iOS: Swift 4.1
+- [x] iOS: Swift 4.2

-**NOTE**: The iOS module is built with Swift 4.1.
-Because of Swift's still missing ABI Stability (work in progress), you need to have the same Swift version installed that is used by the Swift-based framework, in this case Starscream.framework.
-You can check your current Swift version by using `swift -v` from the Terminal.
+**NOTE**: The iOS module is built with Swift 4.2.
+Because of Swift's still missing ABI stability (work in progress), you need to have the same Swift version installed that was used to build the release version of this module.
+You can check your current Swift version by using `swift -v` from the terminal.

 ## Getting started

-Install the module to you project or globally by copying it into the modules folder.
+Install the module to your project or globally by copying it into the modules folder.
 After that enable it in your tiapp.xml.

 ```xml
 <modules>